Thoughts and impressions of happenings in the world of PowerPoint and presentations, continuously updated since 2003.

 PowerPoint 2016

-Tagged as: Fills, Mac, No Fill, Office 2016, Office for Mac, PowerPoint 2016, PowerPoint for Mac, Shapes, Tutorials
+Tagged as: Mac, Office 2016, Office for Mac, PowerPoint 2016, PowerPoint for Mac, Selection, Selection Pane, Tutorials

-PowerPoint 2016 for Windows users can learn about Working with Guides, Using Dingbats and Other Characters as Bullets, and Importing Pictures for Bullets.
-PowerPoint 2016 for Mac users can find out more about Shape Fragment and Shape Intersect commands that let you create new shapes from existing PowerPoint shapes.
+For PowerPoint 2016 for Windows users, we feature tutorials on Duplicating Slides, and Changing the Numbered List Style.
+PowerPoint 2016 for Mac users can learn about Types of Shapes and Resizing Shapes.
 And if that wasn’t enough for this week, make sure you do not miss the quotes, press releases, and templates released in the last week.

 Stay informed about updated tutorials and happenings related to PowerPoint and presenting.